meilisearch/documentation/learn/cookbooks/update_cloud.md

 This step is only mandatory if you are on v0.20 or below.
 :::

-When creating dumps using Meilisearch versions below v0.21, all fields must be displayed in order to be saved in the dump.
+When creating dumps using Meilisearch versions v0.20 or below, all fields must be displayed to be saved in the dump.

 Start by verifying that all attributes are included in the displayed attributes list: